“It is just pitiful how little we know about the pathogenesis of these disorders, particularly Alzheimer’s disease.“

 To read more about the discussion in this second Lab and resulting ideas, the proceedings paper – Evolving the Understanding of the Patient – and the perspectives paper from the IQVIA Institute – Advancing Person-Centric Healthcare.

-Human Data Science Lab 1:
+Perspectives emerging from the from Human Data Science Lab discussion

 The first Lab – Evolving the Understanding of the Natural History of Disease – brought together leaders in epidemiology, clinical development, medical oncology, neuroscience, academia, payers, and rare disease advocacy.
 In the course of the two-hour conversation, participants discussed the uncertainties pertaining to the molecular pathways of disease, the challenges relating to the use of big data seen through the lens of cancer and neurodegenerative diseases, the role of pre-symptomatic disease, the impact of social determinants of health, and the application of real world evidence to support the evolving understanding of the natural history of disease.